fabric-devkit/core-platform/docs/networks/addorg.md

 ## Steps to add Org2 to network

-To run this demonstrator, you will need to:

-* Firstly, create and spin up a network with one organisation;
-* Secondly, add `org2` to the existing one-organisation network;

-### Startup the network with one-organisation

-1. Run the command `./fabricOps.sh network artefacts` to build the necessary crytographic and channel artefacts.
+Step 1 - Run the command `./fabricOps.sh network` to create initialise and instantiate a network.

-2. Run the command `./fabricOps.sh network start` to get the dev network running.
-3. Instantiate a new chaincode, run the command `./fabricOps.sh network init`
-4. To help you debug code, run the command `./fabricOps.sh status` and you will see a list of running containers along this line:
+Step 2 - Run the command `./fabricOps.sh status` and if you see the following status, it means you have a functioning network

 ```shell
 CONTAINER ID        IMAGE                                                                                          COMMAND                  CREATED             STATUS              PORTS                                            NAMES